our OPEN CALL 2021 IS NOW open.

-- Diverse: we programme work that reflects the full spectrum of LGBTQIA+ experiences and strongly encourage those who are currently underrepresented in the sector to apply, which might include folks who identify as BME and LGBTQIA, intersex artists, trans-masc stories, disabled queer artists.
+- Diverse: we programme work that reflects the full spectrum of LGBTQIA+ experiences and strongly encourage those who are currently underrepresented in the sector to apply, which might include folks who identify as QTIBPoC, intersex artists, trans-masc stories, disabled queer artists.

 - Any art form: we are interested in dance, theatre, cabaret, visual arts, digital work, or anything else that comes to mind.
 Historically and presently, we have a special interest in LGBTQIA theatre and have more opportunities to offer in this area.